krook1024-uni-archive/Calculus/README.md

 - [x] Resignation given the word `feladom` or `resign`
 - [x] Read messages from the client and act accordingly
 - [x] Recognize a win, let the users know, and exit (*exiting is required by the project*)
-- [ ] Send current battle's data to the client if requested
+- [x] Send current battle's data to the client if requested
+- [x] Send server's rules to the client if requested

 **Client (Python):**